Towards Computational Performance Engineering for Unsupervised Concept Drift Detection -- Complexities, Benchmarking, Performance Analysis: Introduction

-\section{Introduction}
+\section{\uppercase{Introduction}}

-In the last years, the amount of available data increased significantly due to the big data revolution.
-For instance, the collected data volume is expected to be about \SI{175}{Z\byte} only for the year 2025~\cite{reinsel2018data}.
-The availability of vast amounts of data and the exploit of computational resources like GPUs or TPUs led to the advent of \gls{dl} methods in many application fields such as predictive maintenance~\cite{martinez2018labelling}, social media~\cite{liu2022monolith}, marine photography~\cite{langenkamper2020gear} or transportation planning~\cite{grubitzsch2021ai}.
-The effectiveness of such applications is often determined by the performance of the \gls{dl} model on a different data distribution than the distribution on which the model was trained with.
-However, pure \gls{dl} based applications work nicely on the training data distribution but do not perform well when the test data distribution is different from the training data distribution.
+In the last years, the amount of available data increased significantly and is expected to be about \SI{175}{Z\byte} only for the year 2025~\cite{reinsel2018data}.
+The availability of vast amounts of data and the exploitation of computing resources such as graphics processing units (GPUs) or tensor processing units (TPUs) led to the emergence of \gls{dl} methods in many applications as predictive maintenance~\cite{martinez2018labelling}, marine photography~\cite{langenkamper2020gear}, transportation planning~\cite{grubitzsch2021ai} or computer vision tasks such as object detection~\cite{kumar2023normalizing}.

+However, many of these applications face different challenges which concern 1.) the inference quality (e.g. accuracy) of the model and thus the effectiveness of the application and 2.) the computational performance of the application in terms of the compute time and the compute resources.

-For example, Grubitzsch et al.~\cite{grubitzsch2021ai} outlined that the reliability of such AI models is questionable for sensor data-based transport mode recognition.
-The reason is the variety of different context information, e.g. device type or user behavior that introduces drift into the data.
-Langenkämper et al.~\cite{langenkamper2020gear} demonstrated concept drift when using different gear or changing positions in marine photography and explained the effect on \gls{dl} models.
-Hence, such applications need to be accompanied by approaches such as concept drift detection to estimate changes in the data distribution and to decide the robustness of a \gls{dl} model on a given input.
+The effectiveness of the applications is often determined by the inference quality (e.g. accuracy) of the \gls{dl} model on a different data distribution than the distribution which the model was trained with.
+However, while pure \gls{dl} based applications work nicely on the training data distribution, they might not perform as well when the test data distribution is different from the training data distribution.
+Such changes in the data distributions are referred to as concept drift and are documented in many different application fields.
+For example, \cite{grubitzsch2021ai} outlined that the robustness of AI models is questionable for sensor data-based transport mode recognition.
+The reason is the variety of context information, e.g. device type or user behavior that introduces concept drift into the data. \cite{langenkamper2020gear} demonstrated concept drift when using different gear or changing positions in marine photography and explained the effect on \gls{dl} models.
+Hence, such applications need to be accompanied by approaches such as \gls{dd} to estimate changes in the data distribution and to decide the robustness of a \gls{dl} model on a given input. \glspl{dd} that require the immediate availability of data labels are referred to as supervised and \glspl{dd} that reduce the amount of required data labels or can operate completely in the absence of labeled data are referred to as unsupervised.